YunlongYang/flutter_update/example/README.md

 then call me to install it by using the file path.

 ## About Android FileProvider
-- For safe,Android use FileProvider to share files between diffenrent apps.
+- For safe,Android use FileProvider to share files between different apps.
 - You can change the default FileProvider authorities by this way.
 - There are two places that you should replace.
 Just find all "your.auth",and replace to yours.
 ```